 1. Slowly break sleep associations

 Learning to sleep independently can be hard for babies—and negative sleep associations can make sleep regression even more challenging.
 Many newborns have sleep problems caused by a sleep association, but with sensible sleep training, independent sleep can be achieved.

 How to do it

 Cut back gradually.
 If your baby is still used to being nursed to sleep, try moving the last feed of the night back by a few minutes each night.
-Get more tips on sleep associations from an expert.

 2. Use lightly weighted sleepwear